 Where to Eat: We went to well-known restaurants like Cafe des Épices (pictured), which is great for lunch with its fresh juices, kefta sandwich, and tajines.
 I’d also recommend Le Jardin and Nomad (sit on the rooftop if you can) for dinner.

 I’m not sure where I ate when I got severely food poisoned as we only drank bottled water and dined at established restaurants.
 I had a stomachache for two weeks, fever, and other symptoms (I’ll spare you the graphic details lol).
-The food poisoning was so rough, we cut our Moroccan trip short because I couldn’t imagine going to Fez and withstanding the weather with my condition.
+The food poisoning was so rough, we cut our Moroccan trip short.

 What to Do: Bahia Palace is a must visit — the details are so intricate and inspiring.
 As we stayed in the Medina, we spent a day wandering the Jemaa el-Fnaa market and exploring the ancient wall.
 I also recommend checking out the tranquil Jardin Majorelle, and the Yves Saint Laurent Museum while you’re nearby.